 You’ll be evaluated upon your arrival to determine your physical and mental condition, risk of experiencing withdrawal symptoms, and concurrent disorders.
 Most commercial insurance plans cover detox.

-Medications Used During Detox and Maintenance
+Medications Used During Drug and Alcohol Detox

 Suboxone: This partially activated opioid was approved to treat drug addiction and withdrawal in 2002.
 Its active ingredient, buprenorphine, carries less risk of addiction and overdose than methadone.
 However, it works just as effectively for managing symptoms.